Ollama Integration

 Option Description

-onbeforesend Modify the default request options before sending the API request.
+onbeforesend Modifies the default request options before sending the API request.

 onbeforesend(instance, requestOptions) => void

-onsuccess Perform an action after the API request has successfully occurred.
+onsuccess Performs an action after the API request has successfully completed.

 onsuccess(instance, cell, x, y) => void